Robertsbridge Community College

 Our curriculum intent

-In Dance, students will learn how work is undertaken in the performance industry across a variety of performing arts disciplines.
-Students will learn about performance, production and promotional roles across disciplines and the national organisations which relate to employment in the performance industry.
+In Dance, students will develop their knowledge and understanding of the skills required within the performing arts industry and the roles and opportunities that exist in the sector.
+Students will learn about performance and production roles which relate to employment.
 They will learn how the skills and qualities that are required to work both in performance and technical roles are applied to rehearsal, production planning and live performance.

 What this looks like in practice